Local History Awards

 Awards fall into five categories that honour a connection that has enhanced Subiaco’s history through the creation, documentation or sharing of the city’s unique cultural heritage.
 These categories include:

 - Argonauts school category – honours past Subiaco Primary School students Alec Choate and Jim Phillips, who composed the Argonauts and other manuscripts that form part of the collection.
 This category involves specific projects designed for year two and three students, which reference the national curriculum.
-For further information, contact the coordinator of the museum on 9237 9227.
+Download the activity worksheet (PDF, 142KB) or pick one up from Subiaco Library or Subiaco Museum.

 - Tom Stannage house history category – honours historian Professor Tom Stannage.
 Tom contributed to maintaining the uniqueness of Subiaco and documented a comprehensive history about his house on Chester Street.
 Entries in this category can take the form of a report, with text and images, documenting past residents and/or events that relate to a house within the City of Subiaco.